i066088/mod_lbmethod_bysomekey/README.md

 # mod_lbmethod_bysomekey
-Customerized load balancing algorithm for apache2
+Customerized load balancing algorithm for apache2 (httpd-2.4.34).

 # description
-load balancing according to some key in the request header or request query parameters.
+Load balancing according to some key in the request header or request query parameters.

+One specific key may be corresponding to multiple nodes.
+One node may contain multiple keys.

+If one key is already dispatched to one node, the next request with the same key may probably be disaptched to that node as well.
+However, if the node is extremely more busy than a given value, the request would be dispatched to an idle node or the least busy node.

+Hash-bucket data structure is used to store the key and node mapping relation.

 # build
 cd /home/apache_build/httpd-2.4.34/modules/proxy/balancers